gchochla/LiaHR/README.md

-# LiaHR: Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts
+# [EMNLP Main 2025] LiaHR: Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts

-This repo contains the official implementation of [Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts](https://arxiv.org/abs/2505.17222).
+This repo contains the official implementation of [Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts](https://arxiv.org/abs/2505.17222), to appear in the Main Conference Proceedings of EMNLP 2025.

 ## Abstract